spicecoder/QnAGate_sequence/README.md

                 "sh": "process_units/unit_1/buildu1.sh",
                 "assert":{"unit 1":"done"},
                "postamble":{"QnA": {"u1 image built":"yes" } }
-<<<<<<< HEAD

             } ,  etc
   `

   The looplimit is important ,because the flow continues in a loop until the limit hit ,unless it has been stopped by QnA no open gate condition ;the convention adopted to address loop ending is if a unit has no postamble or if the QnA of the postamble is undefined , the next iteration of loop will exit because nextunit will be set to -1;

-            } ,  etc  `

-  The looplimit is important ,because the flow continues in a loop until the limit hit ,unless it has been stopped by QnA no open gate condition (yet to be implemented)

 Some To Do tasks :
 1. intoduce the check for no open gate ;
-2. seperate the json files used during run time into seperate directory , provide seperate directory for log files , generated sh file around each unit.
+2. seperate the json files used during run time into seperate directory , provide seperate directory for log files , generated sh file around each unit.- this is partially done - the dedicated directories are -> push_execs, unitEndLog ,userlog ; push_execs holds all generated exec files ,unitEndLog holds the sysout from each unit ,userlog is the directory that captures any excution output from users submitted programs inside a unit.
 3. Develop configurable user interaction in the preamble and postamble steps. [so in this casee the QATrigger and QAOverride logics can be driven by the UI and user can drive the flow
 3. the module processflow_emitter uses event listener to react to startUnit and endUnit modules.
 This can be extended for cross machine communication through rest api or